 Your Pathway into Pain Medicine training in North Queensland

-- Minimum three years full-time training in an approved primary specialty.
+- Completion of an approved primary specialty.
 May be pursued concurrently with training towards a primary qualification.

 Total Training Time

 Total: 2 years (full-time)

 - Minimum two years (full-time) of approved clinical experience directly related to pain medicine

 How To Apply

 The Pain Medicine pathway is a post-specialist qualification.
 That means all applicants will already be competent in, or be in the process of training towards, another medical speciality.

 Applications are made directly to the Australian and New Zealand College of Anaesthetists (ANZCA) Faculty of Pain Medicine.
 Before applying, the college recommends that prospective trainees consider the location of available accredited training sites.

 Up to six months of the specialist training can be recognised as prior learning experience, and any applicant who has gained experience within an accredited faculty should detail this in their application process.

 Further information on the selection policy and selection process for prospective applicants can be found here.